thinktandem/thinktandem.io/src/content/articles/drupal8-performance-tips-2020.md

 **Responsive Images and Image styles**

-Drupal has had image styles as part of core for quite sometime.
-It is an easy way to effectively appropriate sized images throughout your site.
-Now in Drupal 8, the [responsive images module is in core](https://www.drupal.org/docs/8/mobile-guide/responsive-images-in-drupal-8) which allows you to render images within the [HTML5 picture tag](https://www.w3schools.com/tags/tag_picture.asp).
-To get rolling with this module, you need to [setup breakpoints in your theme](https://www.drupal.org/docs/8/theming-drupal-8/working-with-breakpoints-in-drupal-8) and then generate image styles that will be used in those breakpoints.
+Image styles have been part of Drupal core for quite some time.
+Image styles are an easy way to effectively create appropriately sized images throughout your site.
+Now in Drupal 8, the [responsive images module is in core](https://www.drupal.org/docs/8/mobile-guide/responsive-images-in-drupal-8) which then allows you to render images within the [HTML5 picture tag](https://www.w3schools.com/tags/tag_picture.asp) in conjunction with image styles.

+To get rolling with this responsive images module, you need to [setup breakpoints in your theme](https://www.drupal.org/docs/8/theming-drupal-8/working-with-breakpoints-in-drupal-8).
+Then you need to generate image styles that will scale images to their breakpoints respective sizes.
 Here is a [handy reference from Promet Source](https://www.prometsource.com/blog/how-set-responsive-images-drupal-8) that gives you the blow by blow on how to set it all up.

-Simple, only take a couple minutes per style and the performance gains are amazing.
+This is a fairly straight forward process that only takes a  couple minutes per style and the performance gains are amazing.
 I see a lot of sites that will have 2 image styles, one for desktop and one for mobile.
 Sometimes that is all you need, but you can legit have image styles for every breakpoint.

 **Image Optimize + reSmush.it**

 [Image Optimize](https://www.drupal.org/project/imageapi_optimize) is a module that allows you to link up to other image optimizations to reduce the size of your images.
-[Lossy and Loosless](https://www.keycdn.com/support/lossy-vs-lossless) are the compression standards these days.
-You can achieve this compression through a variety of tools out there.
-Most image optimizations require the software to be installed on the server in order to work right.
+[Lossy and Loosless](https://www.keycdn.com/support/lossy-vs-lossless) are the compression standards that all of these optimizations utilize.
+Most image optimizations plugins require the software to be installed on the server in order to work right.
 This is why I recommend [reSmush.it](https://resmush.it/) as it is an external service that does this all for you.

 There is a [Drupal 8 module](https://www.drupal.org/project/imageapi_optimize_resmushit) that allows you to setup an Image Optimize pipeline and use it on your image styles.
 It is incredibly simple to use and the performance gains are amazing.